Posted on 1 January 2020

 The Epicureans were a school of philosophy named after Epicurus (341 – 270 BCE) who believed in finding pleasure for the soul.

 Previously, Socrates was concerned with finding out how man could live a good life.
-Both the Cynics and the Stoics interpreted his philosophy as meaning that man had to free himself from material luxuries.
+Both the Cynics and the Stoics interpreted his philosophy as meaning that mankind had to free itself from material luxuries.
 But Socrates also had a pupil named Aristippus ( c.
 435 – c.
-356 BCE).
+356 BCE) who thought differently.

 Aristippus believed that the aim of life was to attain the highest possible sensory enjoyment.
 ‘The highest good is pleasure,’ he said, ‘the greatest evil is pain.’